NBISweden/workshop-reproducible-research/pages/containers/containers-6-packaging-the-case-study.md

-During these tutorials we have been working on a case study about the multiresistant bacteria MRSA.
+During these tutorials we have been working on a case study about the multi-resistant bacteria MRSA.
 Here we will build and run a Docker container that contains all the work we've done so far.

 * We've [set up a GitHub repository](git-7-working-remotely) for version control